psmd-iberutaru/OpihiExarata/docs/source/user/citations.rst

 Citations
 =========

-If you use the Opihi telescope or its accomapnying OpihiExarata software, please cite your usage using the following citation information:
+If you use the Opihi telescope or its accompanying OpihiExarata software, please cite your usage using the following citation information:

 (The citation information, here, will be updated as more publication information is provided.)